cdmugn/DataViz_Final_Project/updates.md

 4/18: after-class
 Fixed third map so it does not move and resize every time you change it.
 Worked a lot on color coding markers for style rating, I think I am close but it isn't working yet.

+4/20: beginning of class
+Colored circles by style rating in the style tab.
+I had to define a way to breakup the data and make a legend.